Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

     }
 }
 ```
-*Wait until dhcp6leased has received the delegated prefix (you can monitor with `ifconfig ix0`), then, enable and start `rad`.
+*Wait until `dhcp6leased` has received the delegated prefix and `slaacd` has assigned it, (you can check with `ifconfig ix0`), then, enable and start `rad`.
 This ensures Router Advertisements carry the correct prefix and DNS information.*
 ## 8. Enable and start `rad`

 ```sh